tmhglnd/mercury/docs/05-ring.md

 list someSamples [kick_909 hat_909 snare_909 hat_909]
 ```

 **Note:** Some variable names are not allowed because they are part of the built-in names for datastructures.
-These are: `bang, int, float, list, mode, zlclear, zlmaxsize`
+These are: `bang, int, float, list, mode, zlclear, zlmaxsize`.
+Using names that are also a function is also not advised (eg. `gain`, `shape`, `time` etc.)

 [`total-serialism`](https://www.npmjs.com/package/total-serialism) is a set of methods used for procedurally generating and transforming number sequences.
 This library is mainly designed with algorithmic composition of music in mind, but can surely be useful for other purposes that involve generation and manipulation of lists and numbers.
 The library is a result of my research in algorithmic composition, livecoding and electronic music and was first prototyped with Max/MSP in the Mercury livecoding environment.